Five Ways to Supercharge Your Practice

 Many of these cases can found on various guitar gear related forums where they vainly attempt to cure the problem by buying more crap- but that’s another topic for another day…

 Sometimes you just need to drop what you have been doing and break out the new.
 Stop doing what comes easy, pick some brand new stuff to practice and then dig in.
 When you’re fighting boredom sometimes the best strategy is to go far away from what you were doing previously even if just to gain some distance.
-If you’ve been listlessly playing alternate picking drills for months then knock that crap off and go learn how to play some classical guitar etudes.
-If you’ve been playing nothing but electric blues tunes for years it won’t hurt you to go check out how to play some modern pop tunes with some chord melody.
+If you’ve been listlessly playing alternate picking drills for months on end, knock that crap off and go learn how to play some classical guitar etudes.
+If you’ve been playing nothing but electric blues tunes for years it won’t hurt you to go check out how to play some modern pop songs with some chord melody.
 Shake it up, pick up a new method book and actually use it.
-All that boring stuff will still be there for you down the road should you decided to return.
+All that boring stuff will still be there for your practicing down the road should you decided to return.

 4) Use the “Full-Meal-Deal” Method

 I love this one because it’s all about utilizing my own personal philosophy of getting the most out of the least.
 Often guitarists get caught up in breaking their practicing down into these disparate little pieces that never seem to coalesce into a big, desired whole.
 You work on your left hand technique with drills and then you do sight-reading.
 Do they ever go together?
 Or you pull chord voicings out of a book and then never bridge the gap between memorizing the chord shapes and actually figuring out how to use them in the music you actually play.
-You learn a solo but you never extract ideas and licks to use in your own playing.
+You learn a solo but you never extract ideas and licks during practicing to use in your own playing.

 The full-meal-deal method is where you pick a song (preferably a pop song or jazz standard- metal tunes tend to be too lick specific for this approach) and do all of your work with THAT song.
 We are going to learn the song by ear (ear training).
 We are going to write a chart for it (writing music) with both the chords and the melody notated.
 We are going to learn how to play the melody and we are going to learn the parts of each instrument (understanding arrangements) and then arrange it so you can play it as a solo guitar piece (general guitar performance).
 Then we’ll also record it and learn how to improvise linear solos over the song (applying all of that lead vocabulary you’ve been stockpiling).

-The main idea here is that we are applying all of our practice resources on one piece of real music that other humans might actually like to listen to you play.
+The main idea here is that we are applying all of our practicing resources on one piece of real music that other humans might actually like to listen to you play.
 Do this for a handful of tunes and not only will your overall musicianship skyrocket but you will also be building a repertoire of tunes that you can call upon when “civilians” ask you to play something for them.
 Winning!

 5) The “Virtual Gig” (or recording your practicing Part 2)

-Nabbed this idea from the stupefyingly awesome Tim Miller and the idea is this: after you’ve worked up a repertoire of songs that you can play all the way through, you are going to create a performance situation for yourself in your own home.
+Nabbed this idea from the stupefyingly awesome Tim Miller and the idea is this: after you’ve worked up a repertoire of songs that you can play all the way through, you are going to create a performance situation for yourself in your own home while you’re practicing.
 You can use your phone to shoot video (anything will work that can capture your performance).
 You then set up a Spotify playlist for your “virtual set” and then record yourself playing all the tunes straight through just like you would on a gig.
 No stopping if you mess up- treat it like you would a real performance.
 What you’ll have afterward is as accurate a record as possible of how you might sound on a gig without doing a real gig.
 Now take this recording and you use the principles as described in method #1.
 Did your performance sound as good as anything you’ve ever heard before?
 Well, of course not!
 Well, why not?
 And the cycle begins again…

 As I mentioned, I have used and will continue to use these ideas in my own practicing to great effect.
 There are many more strategies we could list and talk about but I invite you to use your own noggin to come up with some of your own.
 When you boil it all down, you really want to be in control of manufacturing your own excitement and enthusiasm.
 If you can become aware of your own behaviors that lead you to temporary ruts, you can also use your own creativity to get yourself out of them which can be a pretty valuable skill set to have, not only in music but in life.